pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1051 Learning and Reading

+Well this day I read a lot about some topics for the work and a personal book about minimalism.

 ##### Day 1050 Bad Moments

 Today I has a bad moment, my English is not good and I had a meet with some people that only